More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper explores how Centralized and Distributed Backdoor attacks behave in Federated GNNs.
 Through extensive experiments on three datasets and three popular GNN models, we showed that generally, DBA achieves a higher attack success rate than CBA.
 We showed that in CBA, the ASR of local triggers could be as high as the global trigger even if, during training, only the global trigger is embedded in the model.
 The impact of the percentage of malicious clients on DBA's ASR is analyzed with correlation, where we confirm the intuition that more malicious clients lead to more successful attacks.
 We analyzed the critical backdoor hyperparameters to explore their impact on the attack performance and the main task.
-We also demonstrated that DBA and CBA are robust against two defenses for the backdoor attack in FL.
-Interestingly, the CBA's ASR is even higher under one defense.
+We also demonstrated that DBA and CBA are robust against one defense for the backdoor attack in FL.
+Interestingly, the CBA's ASR is even higher under the defense.
 The experimental setting in this work verifies the effectiveness of our method in a cross-silo federated learning setting and motivates further research in exploring backdoor attacks in Federated GNNs considering cross-device FL~\cite{shejwalkar2022back}.
 Future work will include exploring backdoor attacks in Federated GNNs for the node classification task.
 For example, in a social media app where each user has a local social network $G^k$ and $\{ G^k \}$ constitutes the latent entire human social network $G$, the developers can train a fraud detection GNN model through FL.
 In such a case, an attacker can conduct a backdoor attack to force the trained global model to classify a fraud node as benign.

-Finally, we will evaluate the performance of our attack for the FLAME defense.
+\begin{acks} This work was partly supported by the China Scholarship Council and the European Union's Horizon 2020 Research and Innovation Programme under Grant No. 101021727. \end{acks}